dwyl/learn-elm/tutorials/elm-ui/README.md

 elm init
 ```

-That will create an `elm.json` file similar to this one:
+That will prompt you to create an `elm.json` file similar to this one:
 [`elm.json`](https://github.com/dwyl/learn-elm/blob/master/tutorials/elm-ui/elm.json)

 Next we will add the dependency for `mdgriffith/elm-ui`: